 New entrepreneurs frequently ask me for advice about forecasting their sales.
-These entrepreneurs are always optimistic about the future of their new company, but when it comes to talking about the details, most aren’t sure how to predict future sales and how much money they’re going to make.
+These entrepreneurs are always optimistic about the future of their new company.
+However, when it comes to the details, most aren’t sure how to predict future sales and how much money they’re going to make.

 It’s an intimidating task, looking into the future.
 The good thing is, none of us are fortune tellers and none of us know any more about your new business than you do.
 (If you do happen to be able to see into the future, please just skip the whole startup thing and go play the stock market.
 It’ll be much easier and make you richer!)

 So, my advice is always to just take a deep breath and relax.
 You’re as well equipped as everyone else to put together a credible, reasonably accurate forecast.
 Let’s dive right in and figure it out.

 Why is sales forecasting important?

 Your sales forecast is the foundation of the financial story that you are creating for your business.
 Once you have your sales forecast complete, you’ll be able to easily create your profit and loss statement, cash flow statement, and balance sheet.

 But beyond just setting the stage for a complete financial forecast, your sales forecast is really all about setting goals for your company.
 You’re looking to answer questions like:

 - What do you hope to achieve in the next month?
 Year?
 5-years?

 - How many customers do you hope to have next month and next year?